Avoidant Personality Disorder Treatment

 Avoidant Personality Disorder Treatment at Promises

-People with avoidant personality disorder go out of their way to avoid contact and connection with others.
-They may be viewed as loners or introverts, but their condition is much more serious.
-Because they are extremely fearful of ridicule and rejection, people with avoidant personality disorder may hide from contact with others until their world becomes increasingly narrow.
-Over time and without treatment, this self-isolation gets progressively worse.
+People with avoidant personality disorder avoid contact and connection with others.
+They may be viewed as loners or introverts.
+But their condition is much more serious.
+They are extremely fearful of ridicule and rejection.
+This makes them hide from others until their world becomes increasingly narrow.
+Over time, this isolation gets worse.
 It can lead to mental health problems such as depression.
-People with avoidant personality disorder may turn to substance abuse as a means of coping.
+People with avoidant personality disorder may turn to substance abuse as a way to cope.

 Avoidant Personality Disorder Symptoms

-People with avoidant personality disorder may exhibit some or many of the following symptoms:
+People with avoidant personality disorder may have the following symptoms:

-• High anxiety, often spending a great deal of time studying others for signs of rejection or approval
+- High anxiety, often spending time studying others for signs of rejection or approval

-• Taking comments about shyness or nervousness from others as a sign of rejection or criticism
+- Taking comments about extreme shyness or nervousness from others as a sign of rejection or criticism

 Common Behavior Patterns